oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 ![](figure7.jpg "figure7.jpg")

+By far, we got two implementation approaches for TCP feature:

+*   Approach 1: trust property in VM level policy, POC done, Pending for VM migration implementation & performance optimization.
+*   Approach 2: trust property in cluster level policy, WIP.
+The biggest benefits are VM migration can work without specific changes, and no performance impact for VM creation.

+#### Approach 1: trust property in VM level policy

-#### Frontend changes
+##### Frontend changes

-Trusted compute pools support on the UI will be found on the new/edit VM/template window, besides, this feature will also support import /export for ovf relevant function (on going efforts).
+Trusted compute pools support on the UI will be found on the new/edit VM/template window, besides, this feature will also support import /export for ovf relevant function (ongoing efforts).
 The latest status for UI changes have provides end user a choice of running a VM on a trusted host, includes create a new VM, edit an exited VM.

 1. Create / Edit a trusted VM based on GUI radio box.